yuzhouhe2000/Video_Conference_Enhancer/README.md

 How it works:

-    [Note: 16k Hz for speech detection + single channel for speed]
+    [Note: 16k Hz for speech detection + single channel for speed.
+Can be adjusted to fit requirement, but demucs model only works at 16K Hz]

-    [Note: the server and client can be run on different or same device.
-Server can be Jetson and Client can be PC.]
+    [Note: the server and client can be run on different or same device, but UDP from Jetson to PC is not supported]

-    [Note: all the processes below run on different threads at the same time.]
+    [Note: all the processes below run on different threads in parallel]

     0. Client receives EQ parameters and audio chain components from user input, and update to server

     1. Client program receive audio input from microphone

-    2. Raw input is passed to Voice Activity Detection module (optional, only recommended when using Demucs)
+    2. Raw input is passed to Voice Activity Detection module (optional, only recommended when using Demucs/DCCRN)

         If VAD is on and speech detected: Client send the audio data to Server through UDP

-    3. Server receives the raw audio, and passes it to denoiser (either DSP or DL)
+    3. Server receives the raw audio, and passes it to denoiser (either DSP, Demucs, or DCCRN)

     4. Server send the denoised audio back to the Client through UDP